Transregional Collaborative Research Center TRR 170 Berlin-Münster: Late Accretion onto Terrestrial Planets (LATP)

 Phase 1 (2016-2019):

-14 Scientific projects supporting 9 postdocs and 18 doctoral students, Integrated Research Training Group Planetary Sciences, Central management project, Summer/Winter School program, guest scientist program, graduate student fellowship programs, annual retreats, gender equality and family-related support programs, public outreach activities.
+14 Scientific projects, 9 postdocs, and 18 doctoral students, Integrated Research Training Group Planetary Sciences, Central management project, Summer/Winter School program, guest scientist program, graduate student fellowship programs, annual retreats, gender equality and family-related support programs, public outreach activities.